HOW MUCH DOES CAMP KUDZU COST?

 We ask that each family consider making a donation above the camper fee.
 Your donation is tax-deductible.
 We rely on the generosity of families and other donors to make Camp Kudzu available to children of all socio-economic backgrounds.

 Scholarships are available for families and campers in all our programs, including our summer camp programs.
 Scholarship applications are included in all online and paper application packets.
 Families are asked to pay the non-refundable deposit and submit that payment WITH camper and scholarship application paperwork.
 (Returning campers are eligible for a scholarship each year)

 Summer Camp is open to all youth between the ages of 8-16 and we strive to serve youth from all over Georgia.
 Although some priority is given to Georgia residents, registration is also open to out of state children and teens.

 We do offer Sprouts, a week-long day camp, for youth between the ages of 5-8 each summer.

-Please email Whitney LeHew, Outreach Manager, at email@example.com.
-By sharing your desire/need for transportation, we can make an informed decision about pick up and drop off points for campers.
+Please email Mandy Conroy Camp Community Coordinator, at email@example.com.
+By sharing your desire/need for transportation, we can make an informed decision about pick-up and drop-off points for campers.